Outline.

 e) Baptism is a like figure to the ark, 1 Peter 3:20-21.

 2) By faith Abraham.
-“By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, Of whom it was said, That in Isaac shall thy seed be called: Accounting that God was able to raise him up, even from the dead; from whence also he received him in a figure,” Hebrews 11:17-19.
+“By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, Of whom it was said, That in Isaac shall thy seed be called: Accounting that God was able to raise him, even from the dead; from whence also he received him in a figure,” Hebrews 11:17-19.
 See also Genesis 22:1ff; James 2:21-24.

-3) By faith Israel.
-“By faith they (the people of God) passed through the Red sea as by dry land (were saved): which the Egyptians assaying to do were drowned,” Hebrews 11:29.
+3) By faith, Israel.
+“By faith, they (the people of God) passed through the Red Sea as by dry land (were saved): which the Egyptians assaying to do were drowned,” Hebrews 11:29.

-a) By faith they passed through the Red Sea.
+a) By faith, they passed through the Red Sea.
 See also Exodus 14:30-31.

 b) Baptized unto Moses under the cloud and in the sea.
 1 Corinthians 10:1-4.

-c) Here we see the children of Israel being saved through faith and obedience (baptism); as they moved by faith through the Red Sea.
+c) Here, we see the children of Israel being saved through faith and obedience (baptism) as they moved by faith through the Red Sea.

 d) Therefore, faith and baptism saved Israel “that day.”

-e) Just like faith and baptism saves us today, Mark 16:15-16.
+e) Just like faith and baptism save us today, Mark 16:15-16.

 E. Believing the gospel is part of the Great Commission.
 Christ made faith necessary for salvation.
-But, it was never faith by itself.
+But it was never faith by itself.
 Notice:

-1. The Great Commission as presented by Matthew: “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
+1. The Great Commission as presented by Matthew: “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen,” Matthew 28:19-20.
 Jesus makes teaching and baptism part of the “great commission.”

 2. The Great Commission as presented by Mark: “And he said unto them, Go ye into the entire world, and preach the gospel to every creature.
 He that believeth and is baptized shall be saved; but he that believeth not shall be damned,” Mark 16:15-16.